ClickHouse/clickhouse-docs/docs/en/deployment-guides/horizontal-scaling.md

 ## chnode3 configuration

-As chnode3 is not storing data and is only used for ClickHouse Keeper to provide the third node in the quorum chnode3 has only two configuration files, one to configure the network and logging, and one to configure ClickHouse Keeper.
+As chnode3 is not storing data and is only used for ClickHouse Keeper to provide the third node in the quorum, chnode3 has only two configuration files, one to configure the network and logging, and one to configure ClickHouse Keeper.

 ### Network and logging configuration